Social-VRNN: One-Shot Multi-modal Trajectory Prediction for Interacting Pedestrians: Related Works

-In contrast to the GAN-based approaches, VRNNs \cite{vrnn} have demonstrated better performance learning probabilistic models of time-sequences.
-Because its architecture follows a variational approach being easier to train, having faster convergence and consequently, requiring fewer training iterations.
-Hence, in this work, we propose a novel architecture to learn a multi-modal prediction model based on VRNNs.
+Similar to our approach, the \textit{Trajectron++} \cite{salzmann2020trajectron++} employs variational learning to improve training convergence and speed.
+Kernel-based methods employed Mixture Density Networks (MDNs) to build a continuous map capturing the possible motion directions \cite{zhi2019spatiotemporal} or to learn a multi-model distribution over a set of trajectories \cite{zhi2020kernel}.
+Nevertheless, \cite{trajectron} assumes a time-independent prior over the latent space, and \cite{zhi2019spatiotemporal,zhi2020kernel} requires a large number of samples to produce distinct trajectories.
+In contrast, we propose a novel architecture to learn a multi-modal prediction model based on VRNNs that can significantly improve the network prediction performance and diversity.
 Moreover, our method only uses local information enabling its application for autonomous navigation.